 its lifetime.
 It is for the applicant to show that the development meets the objectives of the NPPF's policy on flood risk.
 For example, how the operation of any mitigation measures can be safeguarded and maintained effectively through the lifetime of the development.
 (Para 048 Flood Risk and Coastal Change PPG).
 Arrangements for safe access and egress will need to be demonstrated for the 1% AEP fluvial and rainfall events with an appropriate allowance for climate change, using the depth, velocity, and hazard outputs.
 Should built development be proposed within the 1% AEP fluvial or surface water design flood extents, careful consideration will need to be given to flood resistance and resilience measures, including ideally raising finished floor levels to a minimum of 300mm above the 1% AEP design flood level.
 Construction materials that have low permeability up to at least the same height as finished floor levels should also be used.
 Provisions for safe access and egress should not impact on surface water flow routes or contribute to loss of floodplain storage.
 Consideration should be given to the siting of access points with respect to areas of surface water flood risk.
 Flood resilience and resistance measures should be implemented where appropriate during the construction phase, e.g. raising of floor levels and use of boundary walls.
 These measures should be quantified as part of a site-specific FRA, including a drainage strategy, so runoff magnitudes from the development are not increased by development across any ephemeral surface water flow routes.
 A drainage strategy should help inform site layout and design to ensure runoff rates are as close as possible to pre-development greenfield rates.
-Key messages risk of flooding in Flood Zon ome risk of surface water flooding during the 1% and 0.1% AEP events, at e 3 and Flood Zone 2, as well as being at risk from fluvial flooding from the ent may be able to proceed if: s steered away from the southern and western boundaries of the site which Zones 2 and 3.
+Key messages The site is shown to be at some risk of surface water flooding during the 1% and 0.1% AEP events, at risk of flooding in Flood Zone 3 and Flood Zone 2, as well as being at risk from fluvial flooding from the River Anker.
+The development may be able to proceed if: Developme lie within F ent is steered away from the southern and western boundaries of the site which flood Zones 2 and 3.